ovh/okms-cli/README.md

         key: /path/to/domain/key.pem
 ```

-These settings can can be overwritten using environment variables:
+These settings can be overwritten using environment variables:

 - KMS_HTTP_ENDPOINT
 - KMS_HTTP_CA